vanshsingh07/Website-Analyzer/README.md

-# 🛡 SiteShield — Website Intelligence & Security Analyzer
+# 🛡 WebsiteAnalyzer — Website Intelligence & Security Analyzer

 A premium, glassmorphism-style multi-tab dashboard that lets you analyze any domain or IP address for security risks, SSL status, geolocation, technology